thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-moderationlayer/README.md

      }
      ```

+**Notes :**

-     **Note :** Change model_name in payload according to the model which you want to use:
+1. Change model_name in payload according to the model which you want to use:
 gpt4 for GPT4o-mini or GPT4-Turbo model
 gpt3 for GPT35-Turbo model
 Llama3-70b for Llama3-70b model
 AWS_CLAUDE_V3_5 for AWS Bedrock Claude model
 Gemini-Pro for Gemini 2.5 Pro model
 Gemini-Flash for Gemini 2.5 Flash model

-## Docker Image
-The Docker image for the Moderationlayer module has been published on Docker Hub.
-You can access it here: [ModerationLayer image](https://hub.docker.com/repository/docker/infosysresponsibleaitoolkit/responsible-ai-moderationlayer)
+2. The Bancode check in Moderation is designed to specifically identify and block prompts that consist purely of code.
+It intelligently distinguishes between natural language (NL) and code, and classifies mixed inputs (text + code) as natural language.
+This ensures that only code-only prompts are restricted, while allowing flexibility for mixed or textual inputs.

+3. There are two restricted topic models available.
+In the moderation input payload under RestrictedtopicDetails, you can specify "model": "deberta" or "model": "fine-tuned distilbert".
+Please test both models and choose the one that provides better accuracy for your specific use case.

 ## License
 The source code for the project is licensed under the MIT license, which you can find in the [LICENSE.txt](LICENSE.txt) file.